moruno21/inception/README.md

 - **./**: Contains common configuration such as linting rules, husky and docker.

-- **./packages/api**: DDD and CQRS application with NestJS.
+- **./packages/api**: DDD application with NestJS.
 It's connected to a MongoDB database.

 - **./packages/web**: React application with Vite.
 It has styled-components, i18next for translations and react router configured.